2pie/mac_gyver/readme.md

----
 This is a small game written in python with the pygame module.
 Help MacGyver escape !

 # My process

 1. I did the first three video courses on Python: "Démarrez votre projet avec python", "Découvrez la programmation orientée objet" et "Découvrez le fonctionnement des algorithmes".
 I wanted to have more practice before doing the last cours "Perfectionnez vous en Python".
 I also did small projects: a "guess the number" game and a random password generator (not in github).
 This gave me some basics skills in python.

-2. I followed some tutorials to get discover pygame.
+2. I followed some tutorials to discover pygame.
 I learned how to create a window, add a rectangle that can be moved with keyboard arrows, and I also learned to add walls that stops the movement of the rectangle.
 This last part was not easy, after some research, I found a method in a tutorial that worked.
 The idea of the method is, after a vertical (resp. horizontal) coordinate change, test if there is a collision with a wall.
-If there is a collision, set the moving vertical (resp horizontal) coordinates equal to the coordinates of the vertical (resp. horizontal edge of the wall.
+If there is a collision, set the moving vertical (resp horizontal) coordinates equal to the coordinates of the vertical (resp. horizontal) edge of the wall.
 It needed to use parent classes.
 REVENIR LA DESSUS